sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 Unfortunately this feature is poorly executed, appearing more intent on driving app engagement with false positive alerts than truly helping users find what they're searching for.

 ### Defining the problem
-The Facebook Marketplace item-listing notification feature is:
+The Facebook Marketplace new-listing notification feature is:
 - Inaccurate
 - Untimely
 - Only notified by having the app or viewing the website